-FSANZ has reviewed Standard 1.3.3 - Processing Aids, relating to processing aids (excluding enzymes) and has proposed a number of draft variations including some consequential draft variations to Standard 1.3.1 - Food Additives.
-These are proposed to ensure public health and safety, correct errors, remove duplications and anomalies, ensure consistency and improve the function of the Standard.
+FSANZ has reviewed Standard 1.3.3 - Processing Aids, relating to processing aids (excluding enzymes) and made a number of amendments to the Standard, as well as some consequential amendments to Standard 1.3.1 - Food Additives.
+These are made to ensure public health and safety, correct errors, remove duplications and anomalies, ensure consistency and improve the function of the Standard.